MurhafSousli/ngx-progressbar/.github/ISSUE_TEMPLATE.md

 <!--
 Simple steps to reproduce this bug.
 Please include: commands run, packages added, related code changes.
 A link to a sample repo would help too.
--->
+Use https://stackblitz.com/edit/ngx-progressbar if possible -->